VeriFIT/AutoQ-Para/README.md

 # AutoQ-Para
-A tool for parametrized verification of quantum circuits using the Synchronized Weighted Tree Automata (SWTAs)
+A tool for parametrized verification of quantum circuits using the Synchronized Weighted Tree Automata (SWTAs).

 ## Building and running
 In order to streamline the build process, we provide a container file